-- At our annual meeting, we will conduct the following items of business: - Proposal 1 To elect two Class II directors named in this proxy statement, each to serve for a three-year term or until her successor has been duly elected and qualified. - Proposal 2 To approve an amendment to our Fourth Amended and Restated Certificate of Incorporation, as amended, to effect a reverse split of our outstanding common stock at a ratio in the range of 1-for-5 to 1-for-40, to be determined at the discretion of our Board of Directors, whereby each outstanding 5 to 40 shares of common stock would be combined, converted and changed into 1 share of our common stock, to enable the Company to comply with the Nasdaq Stock Market's continued listing requirements (the "Reverse Stock Split Proposal"). - · Proposal 3 To approve, on an advisory basis, the compensation of our named executive officers as disclosed in the accompanying proxy statement. - Proposal 4 To approve, on an advisory basis, whether an advisory vote on the compensation of our named executive officers should occur once every one, two or three years. - Proposal 5 To ratify the appointment of, Baker Tilly US, LLP ("Baker Tilly") as our independent registered public accounting firm for the year ending December 31, 2024. - Proposal 6 To authorize one or more adjournments of the annual meeting to solicit additional proxies in the event there are insufficient votes to approve Proposal 2 described above. - To transact any other business that may properly come before the meeting or any postponement or adjournment of the meeting.
+- At our annual meeting, we will conduct the following items of business: - Proposal 1 To elect two Class II directors named in this proxy statement, each to serve for a three-year term or until her successor has been duly elected and qualified. - Proposal 2 To approve an amendment to our Fourth Amended and Restated Certificate of Incorporation, as amended, to effect a reverse split of our outstanding common stock at a ratio in the range of 1-for-5 to 1-for-70, to be determined at the discretion of our Board of Directors, whereby each outstanding 5 to 70 shares of common stock would be combined, converted and changed into 1 share of our common stock, to enable the Company to comply with the Nasdaq Stock Market's continued listing requirements (the "Reverse Stock Split Proposal"). - · Proposal 3 To approve, on an advisory basis, the compensation of our named executive officers as disclosed in the accompanying proxy statement. - Proposal 4 To approve, on an advisory basis, whether an advisory vote on the compensation of our named executive officers should occur once every one, two or three years. - Proposal 5 To ratify the appointment of, Baker Tilly US, LLP ("Baker Tilly") as our independent registered public accounting firm for the year ending December 31, 2024. - Proposal 6 To approve, for the purpose of complying with the applicable provisions of The Nasdaq Stock Market LLC ("Nasdaq"), the anti-dilution provisions set forth in our common warrants issued to institutional investors in connection with our offering that closed on April 30, 2024 (the "Warrant Stockholder Approval Proposal"). - Proposal 7 To authorize one or more adjournments of the annual meeting to solicit additional proxies in the event there are insufficient votes to approve Proposal 2 and Proposal 6, described above. - To transact any other business that may properly come before the meeting or any postponement or adjournment of the meeting.

-The Board recommends a vote FOR each of the director nominees listed in this proxy statement, FOR the approval of the Reverse Stock Split proposal, FOR the approval, on an advisory basis, of the compensation of our named executive officers, FOR an advisory vote on compensation of our named executive officer compensation to occur every three years, FOR the ratification of Baker Tilly US, LLP as our independent registered public accounting firm for 2024, and FOR the authorization for one or more adjournments of the annual meeting to solicit additional proxies in the event there are insufficient votes to approve the Reverse Stock Split Proposal.
+The Board recommends a vote FOR each of the director nominees listed in this proxy statement, FOR the approval of the Reverse Stock Split Proposal, FOR the approval, on an advisory basis, of the compensation of our named executive officers, FOR an advisory vote on compensation of our named executive officer compensation to occur every three years, FOR the ratification of Baker Tilly US, LLP as our independent registered public accounting firm for 2024, FOR the Warrant Stockholder Approval Proposal, and FOR the authorization for one or more adjournments of the annual meeting to solicit additional proxies in the event there are insufficient votes to approve the Reverse Stock Split Proposal and the Warrant Stockholder Approval Proposal.